How to Implement TDD in Ruby on Rails: A Complete Guide

 end - 3.
 Core Models with Validations and Relations:

-, etc. - 4.
+TDD is great for models likeUser,Invoice,Task, etc. - 4.
 Long-Term or Team Projects:

 When multiple developers are working together, TDD ensures safety and clarity.
 It protects against regressions. - 5.
 Background Jobs (e.g., sending emails, syncing data):